-There are many reasons to run a company blog, from growing search traffic, to generating new leads, to building authority.
-Companies which decide to take effort to build and maintain a blog are faced with a number of questions which are typical for news sites and other media outlets.
+There are many plausible reasons to keep a lively company blog, from growing search traffic, to lead generation, to building authority.
+Companies deciding to take effort to build and maintain a blog are faced with a number of questions which are typical for news media outlets.
 One of them is how to best promote written content on your blog’s home page using graphic imagery.

 Basically, there’s not much kindness, or selflessness in marketing, especially if you take into account its eventual selling-focused goals.
 But in today’s Internet-driven world we want to see human beings behind products and services we buy, not just selling-programmed machines.
 It’s hard to imagine a customer who won’t appreciate a brand doing something nice without any apparent benefits.